eddiepykosh/benApp/README.md

 # Disclaimer Jargon
 **TLDR; This is a fun thing to use to mess with friends but don't be an idiot.**

-This GitHub repository contains code and instructions to set up a server and use it for specific purposes.
-It is important to understand that this application is provided "as-is," without warranties or guarantees of any kind.
+This project and its associated code are provided for educational and informational purposes only.
+The code is not intended to be used in a production environment, and I make no warranties or guarantees about its functionality, security, or reliability.

-I, ss the creator and maintainer of this repository, am not responsible for any harm, damages, or consequences resulting from the use of this code.
-The code provided here may interact with other systems, services, or APIs, and any usage, modification, or implementation of this code is entirely at your own risk.
+I am not responsible for any consequences or damages resulting from the use of this code, including but not limited to any actions taken based on the information or code provided.
+It is your responsibility to review and understand the code before using it and to use it responsibly and at your own risk.

-Before deploying and using this server, I strongly advise you to review the code, understand its functionality, and ensure that it aligns with your intended use.
-Additionally, you should consider any legal and ethical implications associated with its use.

-This application may process or transmit sensitive data, interact with third-party services, or perform other actions that could have security or privacy implications.
-It is your responsibility to implement appropriate security measures and comply with any relevant laws and regulations.

-In no event shall I be liable for any direct, indirect, incidental, special, or consequential damages arising out of the use or inability to use this code.

-By setting up and using this server, you acknowledge and agree to the terms of this disclaimer.
-If you do not agree with these terms, refrain from using or deploying this code.

-Please think responsibly and exercise caution when setting up and using this server.
-If you have any doubts or concerns about its usage or implementation, seek advice from a qualified professional or refrain from using it altogether.

-Remember, the responsibility for the proper use and consequences of this code lies solely with the user.

-Thank you for your understanding.
+Please use this code responsibly and be mindful of potential risks and security concerns.
+By using this code, you agree to assume all responsibility for its use and any potential consequences that may arise.

+Remember, always exercise caution and best practices when using code from external sources, and never use it for any malicious or harmful purposes.

+Thank you!

 # License Stuff